ericso/backend-starter/README.md

 # backend-starter

-Backend for the Haus homework assignment.
+Backend starter using Nodejs and Sequelize.

 ## To run locally
 1. Setup a Postgres database.
 You can find directions via this tutorial: https://www.robinwieruch.de/postgres-sql-macos-setup/.